Federal Foreign Office supports confidence and security-building measures in Latin America

 © picture alliance/ dpa

-The money will be used to fund further training for decision-makers in the police forces and judicial systems in handling violent crime and in dealing with firearms and munitions.
-The project series, which envisages seminars in several Central American states as well as Mexico, will also come up with recommendations for policy-making and legislation.
-The seminars will be planned and run by the United Nations Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean (UN-LiREC), which is based in Lima.
+The series of seminars and further training courses to be held in several Central American states as well as Mexico, will also come up with recommendations for policy making and legislation.
+Preparations for the future Arms Trade Treaty (ATT) play an important role here.
+The steps help, for example, to develop an end user certificate for arms exports which meets international standards and regulations.
+Another focus of the project is to train women in the judiciary and police forces.
+The seminars will be planned and run by the United Nations Regional Centre for Peace, Disarmament and Development in Latin America and the Caribbean (UNLIREC), which is based in Lima.
 The project will be carried out in close coordination with the Central American Integration System (SICA) and is part of the Security Strategy for Central America.